rhdhorchestrator/rhdhorchestrator.github.io/content/1.6/docs/core-concepts/workflow-types/_index.md

 > **🚨 Deprecation Notice: 🚨**
 > In the next Orchestrator release, Workflow Types will be retired.
 All workflows will act as infrastructure workflows, and no workflow will act as an assessment workflow. <br>
-> The following document will relevant up to Orchestrator version 1.6.
+> The following document will be relevant up to Orchestrator version 1.6.

 The Orchestrator features two primary workflow categories: